dev-sheikh-ali/Template/README.md

 - **Other**: JavaScript for interactivity, Flowbite for enhanced styling and components

 Feel free to contribute by submitting pull requests or reporting issues.

+## Issues to fix

+   1. **Customise AllAuth Email Verification**: Improve the email verification flow to better match your application’s requirements.
+   2. **Errors/Success Messages in Auth Pages**: Ensure proper display of error and success messages in authentication pages.
+   3. **Use Utils for Custom Email Templates**: Centralize email template logic by leveraging utility functions.
+   4. **Profile – Add Photo**: Allow users to upload and manage profile pictures.
+   5. **Make Services Page Dynamic**: Implement dynamic rendering of services based on database or CMS content.
+   6. **Improve Newsletter**: Use a modular approach to enhance the newsletter feature.
+   7. **Make Delete Account a Soft Delete**: Convert account deletion into a soft delete with verification requirements.
+   8. **Frontend Changes**: Apply necessary improvements to frontend pages for better UI/UX.